sebastianGomeOpo/LiquidadorTISUR/README.md

 1. Ingests unstructured documents (e.g., PDF contracts, CRM exports)
 2. Extracts and standardizes key fields using GPT-based prompt engineering
 3. Stores results in a structured, queryable SQLite database or CSV format
-4. (Optional) Visualizes extracted insights through a lightweight dashboard
+4. Visualizes extracted insights through a lightweight dashboard

-This prototype showcases **how an LLM-powered automation script can reduce hours of manual data wrangling into seconds—freeing Proscia teams to focus on what matters: delivering life-changing technology faster.**
+This prototype showcases **how an LLM-powered automation script can reduce hours of manual data wrangling into seconds, freeing Proscia teams to focus on what matters: delivering life-changing technology faster.**

 ## 🔧 Architecture Overview
 ```